openai/openai-cookbook/project/rubric.md

 We encourage contributors to familiarize themselves with this rubric before writing content.
 Understanding the criteria not only increases the chances of your contribution being accepted, but also helps in creating a resource that is comprehensive, clear, and beneficial for all users.

+For additional guidelines on writing good documentation, refer to [What Makes Documentation Good](https://cookbook.openai.com/what_makes_documentation_good).

 ## Template

 | Criteria                      | Score |